Sports Knee Injuries

 • running sports with repeated load and speed changes

-• court sports that demand deceleration and quick direction changes
+• court sports with deceleration and quick direction changes

-Sports knee injuries usually happen when force exceeds the tissue’s current capacity.
-That may be a sudden twist, awkward landing, contact injury, or repeated training load without enough recovery.
-Limited strength, poor movement control, fatigue, previous injury, and rapid load increases can all raise risk.
+Sports knee injuries usually happen when force exceeds the knee’s current capacity.
+That force may come from a sudden twist, awkward landing, contact injury, or repeated training load without enough recovery.

-A sports knee injury needs faster assessment if you have rapid swelling, the knee gives way, you cannot fully bend or straighten it, or you feel locking or catching.
-These signs can point to a ligament, meniscus, or more significant internal knee problem.
+A sports knee injury needs faster assessment if the knee swells quickly, gives way, locks, catches, or cannot fully bend or straighten.
+These signs can point to ligament, meniscus, cartilage, or bone injury.

 • rapid swelling within a few hours